 The aim of the digital transformation scoreboard is to provide evidence of the extent of digital transformation in Europe.
 It should enable companies to understand why digital technologies are important and how they can create and reinforce their own digital strategy.

 Digital transformation is progressing exponentially thanks to technological advancements influencing our everyday lives in all aspects through newly emerging economic models, business models and value chains.
-It brings many new opportunities to businesses but also includes some challenges.
+It brings many new opportunities to businesses, but also includes some challenges.
 Business leaders are still struggling to implement effective strategies to use the digital world as a source of innovation for their customers.
 The need for up/reskilling is recognized at all levels.
-Companies need to start setting up new forward-looking training programs to create the digital savvy workforce they need.
-Policy makers at all levels should continue to put in place bold policy initiatives aiming at establishing the right framework conditions for raising the next generation sector-specific workforce.
+Companies need to start setting up new forward-looking training programs to create the digital savvy workforce they require.
+Policymakers at all levels should continue to put in place bold policy initiatives aiming at establishing the right framework conditions for raising the next generation, sector-specific workforce.

-Having a better understanding of your organization’s current digital maturity and knowing where your organization sits in the European digital landscape is essential before taking action and moving your business forward.
+Having a more profound understanding of your organization’s current digital maturity and knowing where your organization sits in the European digital landscape is essential before acting and moving your business forward.